anon5r/SkyTools/.junie/guideline.md

 1. **UI Deployment**:
     - Changes to files in the `app` directory (excluding `app/server`) trigger the `deploy-pages.yaml` workflow
-    - The workflow builds the UI using `yarn pages:build` and deploys it to Cloudflare Pages using `yarn pages:deploy`
+   - The workflow builds the UI using `pnpm pages:build` and deploys it to Cloudflare Pages using `pnpm pages:deploy`

 2. **Server API Deployment**:
     - Changes to files in the `app/server` directory or the `wrangler.toml` file trigger the `deploy-workers.yaml` workflow
-    - The workflow builds the server API using `yarn workers:build` and deploys it to Cloudflare Workers using `yarn workers:deploy`
+   - The workflow builds the server API using `pnpm workers:build` and deploys it to Cloudflare Workers using `pnpm workers:deploy`

 ### Common Workflows

 1. **Adding a New UI Feature**:
     - Create or modify components in the `components/` directory
     - Update pages in the `pages/` directory
-    - Test locally using `yarn dev` or `yarn pages:dev`
+   - Test locally using `pnpm dev` or `pnpm pages:dev`
     - Commit and push to the `main` branch to trigger deployment

 2. **Adding a New API Endpoint**:
     - Modify the server code in the `app/server` directory
-    - Test locally using `yarn workers:dev`
+   - Test locally using `pnpm workers:dev`
     - Commit and push to the `main` branch to trigger deployment

 3. **Fixing a Bug**: